Friday, November 11, 2016

 As the children pulled at his wool coat and toy gun with pellets, he yawned.
 He kept his real gun inside his jacket in case of emergencies.
 Thankfully, he never had to use it.
 Most military soldiers endured hardship in wars and faced battle with gunfire.
 On the contrary, he spent the day taking pictures with children and handing out candy to customers.
 Once a week, he presented the winner of the weekly ticket drawing with a free prize, which was usually the newest toy in the store, to make other customers want to buy it.

-“I do such a good job that nothing dangerous ever happens in this store,” he said.
+“Nothing dangerous ever happens here—guess that means I’m doing my job right,” he said.
 He watched as customers poured in from Fifth Avenue.
-He shook their hands as they walked through the glass door of the shop.
 A large holiday wreath hung on the door with a red ribbon.

-The Toymaker’s Shop three-story building had shelves of every kind of toy imaginable—stuffed bears and animals, dolls, dollhouses, model trains, blocks, musical instruments, kitchen play sets, blackboards, jungle gyms, swing sets, kaleidoscopes, tree houses, painting easels, puzzles, board games, picture books, sports equipment, skates, and toy cars.
+The three-story building had shelves of every kind of toy imaginable—stuffed bears and animals, dolls, dollhouses, model trains, blocks, musical instruments, kitchen play sets, blackboards, jungle gyms, swing sets, kaleidoscopes, tree houses, painting easels, puzzles, board games, picture books, sports equipment, skates, and toy cars.

 With advanced technology, some of the toys were quite pricey, not your average mom-and-pop shop, like the real-life fire engine that sat in the store’s entrance, which had a long hose connected to a hydrant in the store.
 A large yellow school bus stood next to it in the display.
 They might have seemed too big to be toys, but they were in fact only made for fun.